Meet Our San Antonio Fertility Specialist, Erika Munch, MD

 After completing her undergraduate studies at Southwestern University and earning her medical degree from Baylor College of Medicine, Dr. Munch earned a certificate from the University of Texas School of Public Health.

 Dr. Munch completed her residency in Obstetrics and Gynecology at Baylor College of Medicine, and then she completed an additional three years of fellowship training in Reproductive Endocrinology and Infertility at the University of Iowa Hospitals and Clinics.
-As a result of successfully completing rigorous oral and written examinations, she is board certified in Obstetrics and Gynecology.
-She is currently in the process of completing board certification in Reproductive Endocrinology and Infertility.
+She is board certified in both obstetrics and gynecology and reproductive endocrinology and infertility.

 A dedicated clinician and researcher, she has contributed to numerous peer-reviewed publications, and maintains active membership in the American Society for Reproductive Medicine, ASRM, the American Congress of Obstetricians and Gynecologists, ACOG, the Pacific Coast Reproductive Society and the Society for Reproductive Endocrinology and Infertility, SREI.